chrisgscott/ai-review-bot/README.md

 ### Features
 - [ ] Add a bulk testimonial request feature (upload a list of first name and email address, send all requests at once)
+- [ ] Analyze the content of testimonials as they come in and automatically create groups based on the topics mentioned in the testimonials.
+This could be used to counter common objections before they come up (h/t: https://chatgpt.com/c/8e26af42-5263-4470-bc84-03746bff5026).
+- [ ] Send suggestions to business owners on how to use recent testimonials in their business to bring more clients.
 - [ ] Create a public profile page of testimonials and user details to capture google juice.
+- [ ] Zapier integration
 - [X] ~~Add a notification email to the business owner when a testimonial is submitted.~~
 - [X] ~~Add a way for the reviewer to copy their review summary and paste in the review site of the business owners' choice~~
 - [X] ~~Implement user authentication~~